No Outlet, No Problem—We Narrowed Down the Best Solar String Lights

 Worth noting

-This West Elm style features candle-shaped bulbs and metal cages for a modern twist on a classic railroad-style lantern, so it’s sure to add a dramatic flair to your dining scene.
+West Elm’s candle-shaped bulbs and metal cages are a modern twist on a classic railroad-style lantern, so turn to these to give your space a little edge.
 You’ll probably want to stock up on a few sets, though, as there are only 10 bulbs per string.

 Best Value: Brightech Ambiance Pro Solar LED String Lights